thenetcircle/dino/ROADMAP.md

 * history
     - implementers might only want to store recent messages in redis, for historical messages check own storage
     - full message storage in cassandra (also elasticsearch in the future)
+    - message storage in redis with possibility to limit how much is stored
 * acls
 * external authentication
 * kicking